 See our related article: Disparity of Force and Self-Defense.

-Too little force to mount an effective defense could result in serious injury or death for ourselves or loved ones.
+Too little force for an effective defense could result in serious injury or death for ourselves or loved ones.
 Too much could lead to legal trouble.
 Those who judge us from outside the situation have the stress-free benefit of hindsight.
+They have hindsight bias.
 The arm-chair quarterbacks often think they could’ve done better, even though they weren’t there.

 Stop the Threat